 Faculty Research Mission and Programme: tWIST

-to undertake and disseminate world-leading and highly distinctive research which helps to realise to this vision .
+Our mission as (URSI/Faculty) is to undertake and disseminate world-leading and highly distinctive research which helps this vision to be realised.

 We seek to empower the future placemakers to make neighbourhoods, cities, regions and countries better.

 We help them make sense of complexity, contextuality and community by using a socio-spatial approach.